AlexGM99/xv6/README.md

 # xv6_ASO
-xv6 operative system with some extra functions implemented
+xv6 operative system with some extra functions implemented: syscalls of date and dup2(int, int) added

 Alejandro García Martínez